 This gallery contains 13 photos.

+Fun With Photoscan.
 A year ago I started playing more with Agisoft Photoscan software, at the behest of a very respected VFX artist.
 It is now a professional tool in my kit, but also a hobby.
 On the hobby side it is always fun to do things guerrilla style on purpose — to learn to what extent you can push the software.
 Take photos, throw them in and eventually read what scant documentation exists.
 (Much more fun to kick the tires, and answer questions after the fact).
-Continue reading
+Typically it is late night when these experiments take place, so… Continue reading

 This gallery contains 4 photos.

 Updating the 1850’s French Innovation.
 In part one of this series about Stereo 3D, we discussed the use of stereo anaglyph images as a tool for stereo artists and supervisors, not just for novelty 3D prints, and late night 3D festivals on TV.
 Lightweight, and easily viewable in many situations, it is by far the most portable 3D format.
 (Besides we all look cool in the red/cyan glasses.)
 There are several flavors of anaglyph, but as mentioned the variations are generally in the colors of lenses used, and that for better color rendition.
 But in our discussion we abandon the… Continue reading